 The insurance companies (Legal expenses insurance) regulations 1990 were introduced to reflect the wording of a European directive (87/344) saying that policyholders with a legal expenses insurance policy should have a free choice of employment law solicitors.

-The regulations say this choice kicks in only once an employment tribunal claim is lodged.
+The regulations say this choice kicks in only once an employment tribunal claim needs to be lodged.
 Your policy will say that you need to inform your insurers as soon as you know you have a claim.
 Then they will guide you to use one of their preferred employment solicitors firms.
 This could leave you with solicitors you don’t want, for weeks, while you appeal against an unfair dismissal, negotiate with the ex-employer and prepare your employment tribunal claim to be lodged.

 Hatton James’ employment tribunal lawyers have worked for these preferred firms in the past.
 In return for getting a lot of work through insurers, they offer very cheap rate and this means the service you get is not as thorough because they have to take on a lot more cases to make them worthwhile.
 You almost certainly won’t get a face-to-face visit with your lawyer until the trial.
 And if you make too many phone calls you will be told to stop.